How to Pick Hiking Shoes

 But, there are a lot of cases where a hiking shoe is the better option.
 From what Garritty told me, most people will benefit from the added sturdiness, stability and protection that is present in a pair of hiking shoes.
 And, if you’ve got few pounds on your back, you’re going to find your body doing less work in a pair of hiking shoes than it would were you wearing trail runners.

 The shoes on our list are good for day hikes, groomed trails, and light backpack weight.
 For backcountry hiking or backpacking, in most cases, it’s better to go with the added protection of a boot.
-Travellers will find some good options here too, with hiking shoes being more versatile and easier to pack than boots.
+Travelers will find some good options here too, with hiking shoes being more versatile and easier to pack than boots.
 And, for long days spent walking on city streets, lightweight hiking shoes offer more support and cushioning on hard concrete than many sneakers do.

 What you should look for in a hiking shoe